-tensactions in foreign currencies are recognized at exchange rates prevailing on the transaction dates.
-Exchange differences arising on the settlement of monetary items at rates different from those at which they were initially econted during the year, or reported in previous financial statements, are recognized as income or as expenses in the read in which they arise.
+Transactions in foreign currencies are recognized at exchange rates prevailing on the transaction dates.
+Exchange differences arising on the settlement of monetary items at rates different from those at which they were initially recorded during the year, or reported in previous financial statements, are recognized as income or as expenses in the year in which they arise.
 Foreign currency monetary items are reported at the year-end rates.
-Exchange enterences arising on reinstatement of foreign currency monetary items are recognized as income or expense in the Statement of Profit and Loss.
-Non-monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the date of the transaction.
+Exchange differences arising on reinstatement of foreign currency monetary items are recognized as income or expense in the Statements of the statement of the statement of foreign currency monetary items are recognized as income or expense in the Statement of t